quantum-tinkerer/pymablock/docs/source/tutorial/getting_started.md

 Earlier we saw that Pymablock computes the Hamiltonian and the unitary transformation as `~pymablock.series.BlockSeries` objects.
 While the Hamiltonian is the most important object, the unitary transformation allows to transform any other operator to the basis of the of the perturbed Hamiltonian.
+These operators may be density matrices, other Hamiltonians, or any other observable.

-Here we create the unperturbed Hamiltonian `H_0`, the perturbation `H_1`, and an additional operator `X`.
+Here we create the unperturbed Hamiltonian `H_0`, the perturbation `H_1`, and an additional operator `X` that we want to transform to the basis of effective Hamiltonian.
-To compute the projection of `X` on the perturbed eigenstates we first perform the block diagonalization.
+First, we perform the block diagonalization.

 ```{code-cell} ipython3
 H_0 = random_hermitian(4)